-Assistance programs in Boone, Marion, Newton, Searcy, Van Buren.
+Assistance programs in Boone, Marion, Newton, Searcy, and Van Buren County.

 Residents of this area of Arkansas have a variety of different places to turn to for help.
 Get where to go to for help with rent, utilities, debt, and other financial aid.

 Utility and rent assistance as well as food banks

 Van Buren Ozark Opportunities - The non-profit focuses on the low income and helping people overcome poverty.
 Most of the aid is from referrals or government benefits.
 Get information on regional food pantries.
 The non-profit can also provide a limited amount of financial assistance, help for rent and utility bills for families or individuals who are in emergency.
 This includes resources such as LIHEAP, eviction prevention, and other social services.
 1563 Highway 65 South, Clinton, AR 72031, (501) 745-2437.

 Brand New Baptist Church - (870) 391-2262

 The local Salvation Army is also a great resource.
 The non-profit organization can also provide assistance with utilities.
 Other types of aid offered include food and general medical care.
 Another focus is on offering seasonal aid in Northwest Arkansas, and this can include free school supplies as well as Christmas meals, gifts, and toys for children.

 Thousands of families get help from the Salvation Army every year.
 Last but not least the local Salvation Army can also offer cash assistance and grants to be used for with rental assistance, when funds are available.
 The number, including to Care and Share, is (870) 741-3130.
 Read more on Salvation Army in Conway AR area.

 White River Area Agency On Aging, which is located at 570 Yellow Jacket Lane, Clinton, Arkansas 72031, phone (501) 745-224, may have some funds for paying utility and cooling bills for older adults, however funding is rare.
 The non-profit has other offices around the region too.